The Model Says Walk: How Surface Heuristics Override Implicit Constraints in LLM Reasoning: Discussion

 \section{Discussion}

-\paragraph{Unified account.} Our investigation converges on a coherent failure mode: LLMs apply context-independent heuristic mappings (sigmoids over distance, efficiency, or semantic similarity) that override implicit goal constraints.
-Study~1 identifies the mechanism (HDR: 9--38$\times$); Study~2 demonstrates generality (14 models, ${\sim}500$ scenarios, no model above 75\% strict accuracy); the parametric probes confirm the sigmoid pattern extends beyond proximity while also showing that concrete constraints (capability, cost-scope) can elicit correct reasoning; and goal-decomposition prompting ($+6$--$9$\,pp) confirms that the bottleneck is inference order, not missing knowledge.

-\paragraph{Inference bottleneck.} The explicitness gradient ($+15.3$\,pp from a one-word hint) and token-level analysis (keyword associations, not compositional inference) pinpoint where processing fails: models possess the world knowledge but do not activate it unless explicitly cued.
-Goal-decomposition prompting works precisely because it forces the model to enumerate preconditions \emph{before} the heuristic fires---effectively converting an implicit constraint into a self-generated hint.
+\paragraph{Unified account: an inference bottleneck.} Our investigation converges on a coherent failure mode: LLMs apply context-independent heuristic mappings (sigmoids over distance, efficiency, or semantic similarity) that override implicit goal constraints.
+Study~1 characterises the failure behaviorally (HDR 8.7--38$\times$); Study~2 demonstrates generality (14 models, no model above 75\% strict accuracy); the parametric probes show it extends beyond proximity while concrete capability/cost-scope constraints can elicit correct reasoning.
+The failure is one of \emph{activation}, not knowledge: the explicitness gradient ($+15.3$\,pp from a one-word hint) and token-level attribution (keyword associations, not compositional inference) show the constraint is present but not retrieved by default.
+The Gemini thinking-mode dissociation ($74.6\%\to58.4\%$ with thinking off, recovering to $71.2\%$ with explicit decomposition) and the CoT-vs-goal-decomposition gap then show that \emph{either} internal deliberation \emph{or} a precondition-enumeration prompt activates it---interchangeable routes to the same operation.

-\paragraph{Conservative bias confound.} The minimal-pair asymmetry (12/14 models worse when the constraint is removed, drops up to $-38.5$\,pp) reveals that accuracy on constraint-active instances alone overestimates genuine reasoning.
-Minimal pairs are essential for any benchmark targeting constraint-sensitive reasoning.
+\paragraph{Conservative bias confound.} The minimal-pair asymmetry (12/14 models worse when the constraint is removed, drops up to $-38.5$\,pp) reveals that accuracy on constraint-active instances alone overestimates genuine reasoning, making minimal pairs essential for any constraint-sensitive benchmark.
+The two models that resist this pattern (GPT-OSS-120B and GPT-OSS-20B, $+11$ to $+14$\,pp on pairs) share an open-weight training recipe distinct from frontier APIs; why their behaviour reverses is a follow-up that aggregate scores could not surface.

 \paragraph{Deployment implications.} This failure is invisible to standard evaluation: models produce fluent, confident responses that happen to be wrong.
-In medical triage, legal reasoning, or financial planning---domains where unstated feasibility constraints routinely compete with salient surface features---the same mechanism can produce systematically incorrect recommendations.
+In medical triage, legal reasoning, or financial planning---domains where unstated feasibility constraints routinely compete with salient surface features---the same failure pattern can produce systematically incorrect recommendations.

-\paragraph{Limitations.} Both the mechanistic analysis and HOB benchmark are English-only; whether the heuristic override pattern holds across languages remains an open question.
-Our primary contribution is diagnostic (identifying and measuring the failure), and the mitigation experiment serves as a proof of concept rather than a comprehensive solution---broader exploration of prompting strategies, fine-tuning approaches, and architectural interventions is needed to establish robust defences.